-The first section of the agreement is for establishing the date the agreement was made as well as identifying the borrower and lender.
+The first section of the agreement is for establishing the date the agreement was created as well as identifying the borrower and lender.
 The following information is required for this section:

-- Lender’s name (if the lender is an entity, write the company name); and
+- Lender’s name (if the lender is an entity, enter the company name).

 - Lender address (principal business address).